 In 2017, the AT Property (consisting of the AT 2, AT 5, AT 6 and AT 7 claims) was staked by in 2017 by Ron Fischer and George Nicholson.

 In 2018, a regional geophysical study was carried out commissioned SJ Geophysics on behalf of owner Ronald Fisher which resulted in the observation that the property was largely underlain by a government aeromagnetic anomaly that closely correlated with the tonalite intrusion.
 Inversion modelling determined that the source of the high was a nearly cylindrical (slightly elongated NE-SW) core, approximately 3 kilometre in diameter, centred near the middle of the AT Property.
 This core approaches to within approximately 300 metres of the surface.
 This interpreted core is smaller than the mapped tonalite indicating that it is a different rock-type, thought to be a phase of the broader intrusive.
-Later in 2018, a 3-man crew carried out prospecting and rock sampling over an area of about 400 metres by 600 metres.
-Forty-six samples were collected and sent for analyses.
+Later in 2018, a 3-man crew carried out prospecting and rock sampling over an area of about 400 metres by 600 metres (Assessment Report 37897).